 Note that the RangeVision Smart is capable of producing textured 3D scans (in color) at a good resolution.
 It is also compatible with a wide range of sizes, from 1 m to less than 5 cm, classified into 3 categories that require specific calibration settings.

-The ScanCenter software only serves the purpose to generate the 3D meshes, with or without textures.
-Once the 3D scans generated the user switches to MergeCenter.
+ScanCenter software only serves the purpose of generating the 3D meshes, with or without textures.
+Once the 3D scans are generated, the user must switch to MergeCenter software.

-In MergeCenter the first operation required is to clean the 3D files of the extra data and artifacts.
-The tool is not very intuitive and sometimes encounter display issues.
+In MergeCenter, the first operation required is to clean the 3D files, removing extra data and artifacts.
+The tool is not very intuitive and sometimes encounters display issues.

-Aligning the meshes is easy for a simple object, for more complex ones it gets a bit tricky because the visibility is not optimal and the manipulation tool is only based on mouse buttons.
+Aligning the meshes is easy for simple objects.
+For more complex ones, it gets a bit tricky, because the visibility is not optimal and the manipulation tool is only based on mouse buttons.
 A manipulation trihedron, like in most CAD software, would be very useful.
-Smoothing and hole filling tool should also be more complete and easier to use.
+Smoothing and hole-filling tools should also be more complete and easier to use.

-However, after some practice time, it gets easier to understand how everything works and the realign feature gets more effective.
+However, after some practice, it gets easier to understand how everything works and the realign feature becomes more effective.

-Cleaning tools of MergeCenter were also improved, notably with the ability to automatically remove a specific zone of all 3D scans, such as the ATT surface.
+MergeCenter’s cleaning tools were also improved, namely with the ability to automatically remove a specific zone of all 3D scans, such as the ATT’s surface.

 The Smart offers an enhanced 3D scanning experience when equipped with the turntable.
-The user is only required to press the Scan button in the ScanCenter and automatically generates several 3D scans from all the sides of the object (except the top and bottom which could be captured on a second step).
+The user is only required to press the Scan button in ScanCenter to automatically generate several 3D scans from all the sides of the object (except the top and bottom which could be captured on a second step).

 Without the turntable, the user is required to press the Scan button, then manually turn the object and repeat these steps until the object is scanned from all sides.
 5 to 6 scans can be enough to provide a 360° model of the object.

-The warm up process has been accelerated and is now less stringent, 5 minutes now being sufficient.
+Update (Jan.
+2018): The warm-up process has been accelerated and is now less stringent, 5 minutes now being sufficient.
 RangeVision gave us some background on this important feature: warming up of cameras came from the professional 3D scanners and is needed for a stable temperature of sensors in it.
 The physical size of pixels depends on temperature.
-For the best possible results (accuracy-wise) it is recommended to wait until warming up is completed however it can be skipped once cameras temperature reach 40°C.
+For the best possible results (accuracy-wise) it is recommended to wait until warming up is completed.
+However, it can be skipped once the cameras’ temperature reaches 40°C.

 The figurine is a classic use case for evaluating 3D scanners.
-This one is quite complex with different colors and textures, and is has many details.
+This one is quite complex with different colors and textures and features many details.
 We performed 12 automatic 3D scans with the rotating table.

-The result of this 3D scan is very good, with a nice level of details.
-On this model, the realignment function of the ScanMerge software performed nicely and swiftly.
+The result of this 3D scan is very good, with a nice level of detail.
+On this model, ScanMerge software’s realignment function performed nicely and swiftly.
 A better mesh could have been obtained by combining scans from the top and bottom of the object.

-This small sized statue is the portrait of Mikhail Skobelev, a famous Russian general.
-It is plaster made and, interestingly enough, the part was broken and then glued back together.
+This small-sized statue is a portrait of Mikhail Skobelev, a famous Russian general.
+It is made of plaster and, interestingly enough, the part was broken and then glued back together.

-On the high-resolution mesh (on the left), it is possible to see the small groove on the left lower part of the statue’s support.
+On the high-resolution mesh (on the left in the image above), it is possible to see the small groove on the lower left part of the statue’s support.

 The RangeVision Smart is a good desktop 3D scanner with an excellent price-to-performance ratio.
 It is one of the most affordable 3D scanners capable to delivering good and detailed results.

-And at this price point, there are not many alternatives.
-The Fuel3D SCANIFY is cheaper but has very low flexibility (it is mostly great for face 3D scanning).
-The DAVID SLS line is powerful and a little more expensive, but won’t offer a much better performance, and their user experience is also quite complex.
+Furthermore, at this price point and at the time of writing this review, there are not many alternatives.
+The Fuel3D SCANIFY is cheaper but offers very little flexibility (it is mostly great for face 3D scanning).
+The DAVID SLS line is powerful and a little more expensive, but won’t offer much better performance, and their user experience is also quite complex.

-After dramatic software improvements (ease of use, setup and automatic features) the RangeVision Smart anchors itself in the entry-level professional 3D scanners.
-One interesting alternative in the same price range is the Open Technologies Scan In A Box, which offers less accessories but a similar level of performance.
+Update (Jan.
+2018): After dramatic software improvements (ease of use, setup, and automatic features) the RangeVision Smart anchors itself in the entry-level professional 3D scanners category.
+One interesting alternative in the same price range is the Open Technologies Scan In A Box, which offers fewer accessories but a similar level of performance.